farhadmpr/flask-blog/README.md

-# flask-blog
+# Flask-Blog
-Small and simple blog project with flask
+Small and simple blog project with python3 and flask

 ## How to run
 1. Install python3, pip3 in your system.